 Head even further north to chase the tropical sun of Hervey Bay, approximately three and a half hours from Brisbane.
 Walk along the delightful Esplanade, and from June to October, keep your eyes peeled for humpback whales.
 Offshore, you’ll find Australia’s most famous sand island, Fraser Island.
 This beach paradise is perfect for a long weekend, but too far to venture for one night.
 You can go four-wheel-driving on 75 Mile Beach, check out the shipwreck at Eurong Beach, and enjoy a refreshing swim at Lake Mackenzie, the Champagne Pools or Eli Creek.

 Read this awesome story about the best new attractions on the Gold Coast.

 Check out more information about Fraser Island for families.

 Try being a tourist in your own city and have a weekend’s holiday in Brisbane?
-Use our 48 Hours in Brisbane as a guide.
+Use our Weekend Escapes in Brisbane as a guide.